kevinl95/FreeLink/README.md

 If you want a free custom domain that works with Netlify, here are some options:

 - **[No-IP](https://www.noip.com/)** – Free subdomains (`yourname.ddns.net`) with CNAME support.
   - ⚠️ Requires renewal every 30 days for free accounts.
-- **[Dynu](https://www.dynu.com/)** – Free subdomains with full DNS control, including CNAME.
 - **[EU.org](https://nic.eu.org/)** – Free `.eu.org` domains with full DNS management.
   - ⚠️ Requires manual approval, which can take time.